TickTeam/guide-tt/ticktick_web_app/how_to_change_password.md

 4.Click “Edit” near your password

-5.Enter your current password and a new one.
+5.Enter your current password and then create a new one.